SawyerHood/auger-state/README.md

 ## Overview

 An auger is a large drilled used to bore holes in the ground. `auger-state` lets your components drill down and subscribe only to parts of your global state. `auger-state` merges the benefits of a global app-level store and merges it with the performance of decentralized state management.
+It is designed with Typescript in mind so you get type-safely and solid auto complete when using it.

 At the moment `auger-state` is still a new library and the API will likely change.
 I would stick to using it for internal tools and personal projects until it becomes more battle tested.